 98% Fly Days.
 Great Canadian Heli-Skiing Experiences Just 2 Down Days A Season!

-Lodge Location – Our lodge is actually situated right inside our terrain!
-This means many of our runs are just a short flight away, therefore you are skiing quicker.
-In fact, some of our best runs are close to the lodge (for example ‘Outrageous’ is a 60 second flight!).
-If it is snowing heavily and the weather provides some clear breaks, we are able to quickly get out to these runs!
-This wouldn’t happen if our lodge was in a town or required a long flight into our terrain.
+Lodge Location – Heather Mountain Lodge is inside our terrain.
+This means many of our best runs are just a short flight away — it takes just 60 seconds to reach “Outrageous,” for example.
+If it’s snowing heavily with some clear breaks, we are able to get out to these runs quickly and safely.
+This wouldn’t be possible if our lodge was in a town, or if the terrain was a long flight away.

-Burnt Forests – Our guests love our burnt treed terrain.
+Burnt Forests – Our guests love our burnt-treed terrain.
 This is where a forest fire has destroyed all the undergrowth and small branches, leaving nicely spaced stands of trees.
-The lightest and fluffiest snow is found in the trees as it is protected from the sun and wind.
+The lightest and fluffiest snow is found in the trees, as it is protected from the sun and wind.
 Our steeper slopes are in the burnt forests where snow stability is often the best.
-We will often ski this type of terrain when it is snowing heavily as the black tree trunks give our amazing pilots points of reference for safe flying……….and they help you navigate while skiing!
+We often ski this type of terrain when it is snowing heavily, as the black tree trunks provide our amazing pilots with points of reference for safe flying.
+Plus, they’ll help you navigate while skiing!

 Small Groups – The guides love managing small groups because they are very mobile.
 When it is snowing heavily and we are unable to fly we will wait until there’s a clearing and when it’s safe, we will head out quickly to get you skiing.
 This is easy to do because small groups can be mobilized very quickly.

 Here is our down day record for the past few years;

 2017, 2018 Seasons – only 1 down day each